jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-10.md

 Section 1.
 Guiding Principle.

-Consistent with the last paragraph of Section 36 of the Act, any Electric Power Industry Participant shall structurally and functionally unbundle its business activities in accordance with Section 5 of the Act, namely: generation, transmission, distribution and supply.
+Consistent with the last paragraph of Section 36 , any Electric Power Industry Participant shall structurally and functionally unbundle its business activities in accordance with Section 5 , namely: generation, transmission, distribution and supply.
 Structural unbundling shall mean the separation of different activities through the creation of separate divisions or departments within a single company or, at the option of any Electric Power Industry Participant, a separation into different juridical entities, with a clear separation of accounts between regulated and non-regulated business activities.
 Functional unbundling shall mean the separation of functions into different components.